The 11th edition of the Brunings Lecture

 Dr. Jana Cox and group — Metronome Lab demonstration: compound flood Ketelmeer / IJssel-Vecht delta

 The low-lying IJssel-Vecht delta in the Lake IJssel / Ketelmeer (a side lake in which the delta is located) is susceptible to flooding by the river and by storm surges.
 Recently, it was proposed to build islands in the Ketelmeer to reflect or dampen the storm surges while allowing the river flow to pass unhindered (a so-called Venturi valve).
 But does that work?
-Jana and colleagues and students investigated this in an analog model in the UU Metronome and will explain context and setup briefly and then run the demonstration during the drinks.
+Jana and colleagues and students investigated this in an analog model in the UU Metronome.